Alan-Jowett/ctsTraffic/documents/UDP_Receive_Sharding.md

 ---------
 - Using IOCP with overlapped Winsock APIs provides the most scalable receive path for high packet rates and high concurrency.
 - Sharding worker threads and affinitizing by group/mask improves CPU cache locality and scaling on multi-socket/multi-group systems.

+Steering traffic to CPUs via socket and thread affinity is the core benefit of sharding: applying `SIO_CPU_AFFINITY` directs kernel-level packet delivery to specific logical processors while affinitizing the IOCP worker threads keeps processing on those processors, reducing cross-core cache thrash and improving throughput.

 Worker Loop and Batching
 ------------------------